Phoenix Islands

 The Phoenix Islands, or Rawaki, are a group of eight atolls and two submerged coral reefs that lie east of the Gilbert Islands and west of the Line Islands in the central Pacific Ocean, north of Samoa.
 They are part of the Republic of Kiribati.
 Their combined land area is 28 km2.
 The only island of any commercial importance is Canton Island (also called Abariringa).
 The other islands are Enderbury, Rawaki (formerly Phoenix), Manra (formerly Sydney), Birnie, McKean, Nikumaroro (formerly Gardner), and Orona (formerly Hull).

-The Phoenix Islands Protected Area, established in 2008, is one of the world's largest protected areas, and is home to about 120 species of coral and more than 500 species of fish.
-All of the Phoenix Islands are uninhabited, except for a few families who live on Kanton Island.
+The Phoenix Islands Protected Area, established in 2008, is one of the world's largest protected areas and is home to about 120 species of coral and more than 500 species of fish.
+The Phoenix Islands are uninhabited, except for a few families who live on Canton Island.

-At various times in history, the Phoenix Islands have been considered to be part of the Gilberts Island group (which itself was sometimes known as the Kingsmill island group).
+Historically, the Phoenix Islands have been considered part of the Gilberts Island group (sometimes known as the Kingsmill island group).